mmacy/okcourse/README.md

     asyncio.run(main())
 ```

-This code snippet demonstrates generating a course from only a title, but there are several other settings available for tuning course generation.
+The previous code snippet demonstrates generating a course from only a title, but there are several other settings available for tuning course generation.

 [`CourseSettings`][okcourse.CourseSettings] lets you configure the number of lectures, number of subtopics in each lecture, and which AI models to use for generating the course content (lecture text, cover image, and audio file).